plgd-dev/hub/docs/guide/deployment/identity-server.md

 ### Edit configuration file

-You can edit configuration file including server port, certificates, OAuth provider and so on.
+You can edit values in the configuration file such as server port, certificates, OAuth provider and so on.
-Read more detail about how to configure OAuth Provider [here](https://github.com/plgd-dev/cloud/blob/v2/docs/guide/developing/authorization.md#how-to-configure-auth0).
+Read more details about how to configure the OAuth Provider [here](https://github.com/plgd-dev/cloud/blob/v2/docs/guide/developing/authorization.md#how-to-configure-auth0).

-See an example of address, tls and OAuth config on the followings.
+The following example shows configuration of address, clients and the rest of configuration:

 ```yaml
 ...